sacredbanana/AmigaGPT/README.md

 When launched, **AmigaGPT** presents you with a choice of opening the app in a new screen or opening in Workbench.
 If you open in a new screen you have the ability to create a screen for the app to open in. **AmigaGPT** supports anything from **320x200** all the way up to **4k** resolution if using a video card for RTG.
 Bear in mind text will appear very tiny in resolutions above **1080p** so you may want to increase the font size settings from the **View** menu when the app opens.

+When launching for the first time you will need to enter your OpenAI API key before you can start chatting.
+If you haven't already done so, create an OpenAI account and navigate to https://platform.openai.com/account/api-keys to generate an API key for use with **AmigaGPT**.

 When the app has opened, you are presented with a text input box.
 You can type any prompt into this box and press "**Send**" to see the GPT-4 model's response.
 The generated text appears in the box above the input.
 You can choose to have this text read aloud using the "**Speech**" menu option.
 You can also select which model for OpenAI to use in the "**OpenAI**" menu option.

 To the left of the chat box is a conversation list which you can use to go to another saved conversation.
-New conversations can be created with the "**New chat**" button.
+New conversations can be created with the "**New chat**" button and conversations can be removed with the "**Delete chat**" button.

-In the "**Edit**" menu, you'll find basic text editing commands like Cut, Copy, Paste, Clear, and Select All.
+In the "**Edit**" menu, you'll find basic text editing commands like **Cut**, **Copy**, **Paste** and **Clear**.
 The "**View**" menu allows you to change the font used in the chat and the UI.

-The "**Project**" menu includes an "**About**" option, which displays information about the program, and a "**Preferences**" option where you can configure application-wide settings.
+The "**Project**" menu includes an "**About**" option, which displays information about the program.

 ## Developing
 If you would like to build this project from source you will need Bebbo's **amiga-gcc** toolchain here https://github.com/bebbo/amiga-gcc